-They help us understand the tremendous scope of these projects, and the challenging work of geographers at the beginning of the last century.
+They help us understand the tremendous scope of these projects, and the challenging work geographers faced at the beginning of the last century.

-Data visualization can take many different forms – though most are aesthetically pleasing, they are usually static images.
+Data visualization can take many forms – though most are aesthetically pleasing, they are usually static images.
 However, videos can also be used to depict data.
-Take a look at the following visualization for everything you need to know about the planet Earth:
+Take a look at the following visualization for everything you need to know about planet Earth:

 This visualization was named one of the most beautiful data visualizations of 2017.

 It combines literature and astronomy in an extremely original way: the first sentence of a literary work is always unique.
 Here, the artist uses the grammatical structure of opening sentences from well-known works such as The Phantom of the Opera, Robinson Crusoe and Robin Hood, as well as the length and rhythm of the words, to create a diagram (in the form of a constellation) for each sentence.

 Entertaining and user-friendly data visualizations can, and often are, also be used in a professional context.
 Let’s take a look at an application developed by Toucan.
 The image features colorful dashboards and indicators, as well as a humorous depiction of impactful information.

 The drop-down menu on the left allows users to explore various different subjects.
 Let’s take a look at women in tech!